Yoga Hosers

 Yoga Hosers is a 2016 American comedy horror film written and directed by Kevin Smith.
-It is a spin-off of Smith's 2014 horror film Tusk and stars Smith's daughter Harley Quinn Smith, Lily-Rose Depp, and her father, Johnny Depp.
+It is a spin-off of Smith's 2014 horror film Tusk and it features Smith's daughter Harley Quinn Smith, Lily-Rose Depp and her father Johnny Depp reprising their roles with Justin Long, Haley Joel Osment, Genesis Rodriguez, Harley Morenstein, Ralph Garman, and Smith's wife Jennifer Schwalbach Smith appearing in new roles.
+New cast members include Lily-Rose Depp's mother Vanessa Paradis in addition to Austin Butler and Tyler Posey.
 The second film in Smith's True North trilogy, it had its world premiere on January 24 at the 2016 Sundance Film Festival before being released on September 2, 2016, by Invincible Pictures.
 The film was a commercial flop and was panned by critics, who viewed it as a low point in Smith's career.

-Yoga Hosers marks Kevin Conroy's final acting role in a live action film before his death in November 2022.

 Plot

 Colleen Collette and Colleen McKenzie are two 15-year-old girls who spend their days studying yoga with their guru, Yogi Bayer, and working an after-school job at a Manitoba convenience store called Eh-2-Zed.
-They are also in a cover band called Glamthrax with their 35-year-old friend, Ichabod, on drums.
+They are also in a cover band called Glamthrax with their 35-year-old friend Ichabod on drums.
 The two are invited to a party by a popular senior, Hunter Calloway, who is the object of Colleen M's affections.

 The next day at school, the girls' history teacher informs the class that the Nazi Party once had influence in Winnipeg.
 Led by the self-proclaimed "Canadian Führer" Adrien Arcand and his right-hand man, Andronicus Arcane, the Canadian Nazis were once a great force of terror.
 Arcand was later arrested by Federal authorities, but Andronicus Arcane was never found.

-Colleen C's father Bob, who owns the Eh-2-Zed, and his girlfriend Tabitha, the store's manager, decide to take a spontaneous trip to Niagara Falls, leaving the girls to run the store on the night of Hunter's party.
+Colleen C's father Bob and his girlfriend Tabitha decide to take a spontaneous trip to Niagara Falls, leaving the girls to run the store on the night of Hunter's party.
 The Colleens invite Hunter and his friend Gordon Greenleaf to bring the party to the store so that they would not miss out.
 Colleen M escorts Hunter to the back room at his request, only to discover that Hunter and Gordon are actually Satanists who wish to sacrifice and dismember the Colleens.
 Before this can occur, an army of little monsters called Bratzis (one-foot-tall Nazis made from bratwurst) attack and kill Hunter and Gordon.
 Using their yoga skills, the Colleens fight and defeat the Bratzis, but are soon arrested for the murder of Hunter and Gordon.